m7eng/SolanaTokenSniper/README.md

 ### Known issues

 - When buying somethines tokenData.price is null
-- Pricetracker is completley out of sync, currently its better to sell manually
+- Pricetracker is completley out of sync, currently its better to sell manually.
+    Thanks to this, in Sumulation mode the results are useless as for now